boblail/pluck_map/README.md

   end
 ```

-And when we're presenting large or complex objects, the list of attributes we send to `pluck` or arguments we declare in the `map` block can get unwieldy!

-The `PluckMap::Presenter` is simply a shorthand for generating the above pluck-map pattern.
+`PluckMap::Presenter` gives us a shorthand for generating the above pluck-map pattern.
 Using it, we could write our example like this:

 ```ruby
   def index